top of page

 A practicing artist and an education lecturer at ACU, Debra is the North Sydney ‘Yarnarchists’ team leader and has been making knit happen since 2014.

 “I had an idea to yarnstorm the jacaranda tree at The Coal Loader in Waverton,” Debra tells northsider.
 “Council gave me approval to go ahead and suggested I had a chat to the local knitting group in North Sydney.
 My mum had taught me to knit and crochet as a child and I’d made a few Lady Di style jumpers in the 80s but I have modest skills so I was nervous about meeting the knitting group and presenting my idea!”
+She needn’t have worried.

 “They all immediately said ‘when do we start’,” Debra remembers.
 “We gave the tree a stunning purple coat and when it blossomed, it was a colour explosion.”